 It’s best to go for durable, easy-to-clean materials while she’s still in the puppy stages.

 What’s more, it’s warm and insulating, non-allergenic, and has unique drainage properties, so that in the event of any accident, your puppy will stay dry and cozy.
+If you live in a cold climate check out this review of best dog house heaters and heated dog houses.

 Another type of durable crate bedding is the K9 Ballistics TUFF Crate Pad, recommended for light to moderate chewers.
 It’s made of super tough Ripstop Ballistic Nylon and comes without zippers or Velcro.